uhppoted/uhppoted-codegen/documentation/CODEGEN.md

 #### Go template language

 The Go template language reference is [here](https://pkg.go.dev/text/template).

-Be warned, it's fairly dense and bits of it are arcane enough that you will probably need to consult one of the many, many, many blog posts, articles and Stackoverflow questions out there.
+Be warned, it's fairly dense and bits of it are arcane enough that you will probably need to consult one of the many, many, many blog posts, articles and Stack Overflow questions out there.

 #### Utility functions